apify/crawlee/docs/guides/getting_started.md

 #### Scrape the newly enqueued links

 And we're approching the finishing line.
-All we need to do now is just integrate the new code into our original crawler.
+All we need to do now is integrate the new code into our original crawler.
 It will be easy, because almost everything needs to go into the `handlePageFunction`.
-But just before we do that, let me introduce the first crawler configuration option, that is not a `handlePageFunction` or `requestQueue`.
+But just before we do that, let's introduce the first crawler configuration option that is not a `handlePageFunction` or `requestQueue`.
 It's called `maxRequestsPerCrawl`.

 ##### The `maxRequestsPerCrawl` limit